Tuesday, August 13, 2019 / by Paul Wolfert

 One of them is becoming more prominent—and is likely to grow more so as we move into Michigan’s peak spring and summer real estate selling season...the hard-to-pin-down factor of general well-being: the fuzzy—but real—sense of optimism or pessimism that’s shared by just about everyone.

-It’s undeniable that when people feel good about the ...
+It’s undeniable that when people feel good about the way things are ...

 Thursday, March 16, 2017 / by Paul Wolfert